astronomer/docs/astro/airflow-api.md

 You can use the Apache Airflow® [REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html) to automate Airflow workflows in your Deployments on Astro.
 For example, you can externally trigger a DAG run without accessing your Deployment directly by making an HTTP request in Python or cURL to the [dagRuns endpoint](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/post_dag_run) in the Apache Airflow® REST API.

-To test Airflow API calls in a local Airflow environment running with the Astro CLI, see [Troubleshoot your local Airflow environment](cli/run-airflow-locally.md).
+To test Airflow API calls in a local Airflow environment running with the Astro CLI, see [Troubleshoot your local Apache Airflow® environment](cli/run-airflow-locally.md).

 :::info

 Updates to the Airflow REST API are released in new Airflow versions and new releases don’t have a separate release cycle or versioning scheme.
 To take advantage of specific Airflow REST API functionality, you might need to upgrade Astro Runtime.
-See [Upgrade Runtime](upgrade-runtime.md) and the [Airflow release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html).
+See [Upgrade Runtime](upgrade-runtime.md) and the [Apache Airflow® release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html).

 :::